bigbluebutton/bbb-install/README.md

 You can get help by passing the `-h` option.

 ~~~
-Script for installing a BigBlueButton 2.5 (or later) server in about 30 minutes.
+Script for installing a BigBlueButton 2.5 (or later) server in under 30 minutes.

 This script also supports installation of a coturn (TURN) server on a separate server.